 - If you are deploying soon or have already deployed, Navy Mutual offers a range of life insurance plans, all of which feature no military service restrictions.
 There are no war, aviation, terrorism, or travel clauses for those on active duty.

 - If you are buying a home, getting married, having children (or all of the above), congratulations!
 With such big lifestyle changes – and the associated financial implications – it may be time to purchase additional life insurance.
 Navy Mutual offers a term life plan with higher coverage amounts at our lowest cost.
 You can also secure your children’s financial future with a whole life option that builds tax-deferred cash value over time.

-- If you are separating from the military, it is important to remember that neither SGLI nor the monthly survivor benefits through the VA and SBP follow you when you leave the service.
+- If you are separating from the military, it is important to remember that SGLI will not follow you when you leave the service, and monthly survivor benefits through the VA and SBP may not either.
 When you separate, you will retain SGLI for 120 days (for free) after which your coverage expires.
 During this time – and for an additional year afterwards– you can convert your SGLI coverage to Veterans’ Group Life Insurance (VGLI) coverage, although you will need to complete a medical exam to qualify if applying after 240 days of retiring.
 That being said, VGLI can become quite expensive as you age.
 For example, you would pay $144 per month for $400,000 of coverage between 50 and 54 years old, but that premium becomes $600 a month once you turn 65.
 Navy Mutual offers affordable term life coverage you can keep through age 85 and Guaranteed Issue Flagship Whole Life, a permanent life insurance option offered exclusively to separating servicemembers and their families.